Ca5th/culturasoftware-site/content/blog/learning-to-code/index.md

 description: "I remember taking my first computer science class, when code readability was not even a known concept to me.
 I would use variable names like a,b and x..."
 ---

-I was 17 years old when I decided to switch majors to Computer Science, without Knowing exactly what it was or what I was in for.
+I was 17 years old when I decided to switch majors to Computer Science, without knowing exactly what it was or what I was in for.
 All I knew was that I liked HTML because of my extensive experience customizing my MySpace profile.

 Today, years later, I’m reflecting on what I would do if I was learning to code from scratch.
 What would I do with the tools that are available today?